 - Intermediate Level shows how to analyse client, server and network side graphs.

-Before starting the Performance Test Result Analysis there are some Important Points which has to be kept in the mind:
+Before starting the Performance Test Result Analysis there are some Important Points which has to be kept in mind:

 - The result should be collated successfully at the end of the test.

-- CPU and Memory utilization percentage should be noted down for pre-test (at least 1 hour), post-test (at least 1 hour) and during the test.
+- CPU and Memory utilization percentage should be noted down for the pre-test (at least 1 hour), post-test (at least 1 hour) and during the test.

 - Use proper granularity, so that peaks/lows can be correctly identified.